 This data is your starting point.
 The next step is to compare it against what similar businesses in your industry are paying.
 Understanding the market rate for surcharges helps you set realistic goals and build a stronger case when you negotiate with your carriers.
 With the right benchmark discounts and incentives data, you can walk into discussions with confidence, knowing precisely what to ask for.

-Create a Process for Continuous Improvement
+Build a Cycle of Continuous Improvement

 A successful surcharge strategy relies on a commitment to continuous improvement.
 This means putting a process in place to regularly review your performance and adapt your approach.
 Set aside time each month to analyze your carrier invoices.
 Check that all surcharges are applied correctly and that your negotiated caps and discounts are being honored.
 Mistakes happen, and a routine check can prevent costly overcharges.